The Receipts V4 API accepts three different formulae for posting a receipt:

 SAP Concur systems and clients rely on e-receipts to be legally valid tax documents in the relevant government jurisdictions.
 Use of the Receipts endpoint to post e-receipts must therefore meet the following criteria:

 Version 4.0 of the Receipts API offers features like more receipt types, automatic e-receipt generation in end user’s preferred language and ability for partners to provide detailed tax information.
-Unlike version 3.0, we are discontinuing the use of matching facts; instead the partner will have to create a receipt for a specific end user.
-Receipts 4.0 works only with the new Authentication API.

 Read the Getting Started section of Authentication API.